samakintayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to reverse it input and script that displays all users ant their hom directories
+a command that finds all empty files and directories in the current directory and all sub-directories. a script that lists all the files with a .gif extension in the current directory and all its sub-directories